Pond-Side Garden Border

-The side border of the Pond Paddock backs onto a fence, and contains a great mixture of plants.
-One beautiful rhododendron shows off in late spring, followed by pink roses and foliage perennials.
-Dahlias grow here in late summer, and Honesty in spring.
+The shady side of the Septic Tank Border backs onto a fence, and contains a great mixture of plants.
+One beautiful pink rhododendron shows off in late spring, followed by a variegated Philadelphus and foliage perennials.
+Clumps of Mondo grass and Bergenias line the edge.

 This garden is an extension of the Septic Tank Garden.